Capsular Contracture

 for a consultation!

-• Capsulotomy: releasing of the fibrous capsule that has formed around the implant through a small incision.
+• Capsulotomy: Removal of the fibrous capsule that has formed around the implant.
+Uses only a small incision.

-• Capsulectomy: In some cases, replacement or removal of the implants may be recommended, depending on your individual case.
+• Capsulectomy: In some cases, breast implant removal or replacement may be recommended, depending on your individual case.
 Your surgeon may then replace the implant with another wrapped in a special material to form a protective layer.

-• Autologous reconstruction: When the implant is removed but not replaced, you still have the option of restoring the lost breast volume through autologous reconstruction.
+• Autologous reconstruction: When the implant is removed but not replaced, you can still restore the lost breast volume through autologous reconstruction.
 Instead of an implant, your surgeon will use tissue from another body area (such as body fat) to restore breast volume.

 However, Dr. Gabbay will always look for a way to preserve your results when treating this condition, allowing you to finally enjoy the benefits of your breast augmentation procedure.